PaoloProdossimoLopes/swift-sidebar-menu-example/README.md

 ```sh
 git clone https://github.com/PaoloProdossimoLopes/swift-sidebar-menu-example.git
 ```
-3. Open the file with extension .xcproj inside the folder project.
+3. Open the file with extension .xcodeproj inside the folder project.

 ### RUN
 So that you can run the project follow this steps: